miracuse/miracuse.github.io/docs/more/skills/cunning.md

 >
 > Social, Resource Pool, Thievery, Sense

 **<span style="color: {{ site.scoundrel_color }}">Cunning</span>** encompasses most thief-like activities.
 It is the skill for bluffing, sneaking, finding traps, and picking locks.
-It is also tied to Prep Points, which give characters access to stealth related abilities and a limited capacity to cast spells with Cunning instead of Magic.
+It is also tied to Tricks.

 ##### When Increased...

-- Gain two additional Prep Point boxes
+- Gain two additional Trick boxes
 - Increase the success rate for stealth and theft
 - Increase the success rate for lying and detecting lies
 - Increase the success rate for detecting danger